asyraffff/Open-Source-Ruby-and-Rails-Apps/README.md

   - [covid-volunteers](https://github.com/helpwithcovid/covid-volunteers) - Organizing and matching volunteers with COVID-19 projects 🔥 ✅ 🚀
   - [diaper](https://github.com/rubyforgood/diaper) - Diaperbase is an inventory system for diaper banks, to aid them in tracking their inventory and providing statistics about their inventory flows. 🔥 ✅ 🚀
   - [voices-of-consent](https://github.com/rubyforgood/voices-of-consent) - Open source tracking and inventory management application for nonprofit, Voices of Consent 🔥 ✅
+  - [otwarchive](https://github.com/otwcode/otwarchive) - The Organization for Transformative Works (OTW) - Archive Of Our Own (AO3) Project 🔥 ✅ 🚀
   - [eol](https://github.com/EOL/eol) - Encyclopedia of Life 🔥 ✅ 🚀
   - [fiftypercent](https://github.com/rubymonsters/fiftypercent) - "50 Prozent" documents, how many women* there are. 🔥 ✅ 🚀
   - [ConexionFelina](https://github.com/infusionvlc/ConexionFelina) - 🐱 ❤️ Web application for taking care of street cats 🔥 ✅